Managing a Project

 Edit Project Name, Description, or Open/Closed

-Users with the PI role may edit the name and description of a project or change whether it is open (visible to all users who can then request to join) or closed.
+Users with the PI role may edit the name and description of a project or change whether it is open (visible to all users that open the project portal which can then request to join) or closed.
+Open projects are visible on the top left with the “Open Projects” link.
 Click the “Edit” button below the project description to bring up the page for editing the project, which is shown in the screenshot below.
 Text boxes are provided to change the project’s name and description.
 There is also a toggle to set whether the project is open or closed.
 It is also possible to add more users to the project.
 After making any desired changes, click the “Submit” button at the bottom.
+The function project member expiry after is explained in the next section.

 Screenshot of the edit project form.
 The form includes a text box to change the project's name, a toggle switch to control whether it is open or closed, short project identifier box (grayed out since even PIs can't change it), a text box to change the description, a text box to add more users to the project, and a Submit button at the bottom to submit the changes.